oscpe262/ansible-role-misc-tools/README.md

 # Ansible role 'ansible-role-misc-tools'

 An Ansible role for installing miscellaneous minor tools.
+This role is one of a few intended to replace my ansible-role-common role.

 ## Requirements
 This role is initially launched for RedHat family packages only.
 Feel free to contribute with equivalent